bit-fu/ComposedParsing/README.md

 ## Known Shortcomings

+- There are no warnings for any conflicts and syntax errors in rule definitions will produce strange messages.
 - The parser doesn't do left-binding rules naturally.
-Especially, `parser.rule("foo", parses: "foo" |> ...)` will create a Stack Overflow® via endless recursion.
+Especially, `parser.rule("foo", parses: "foo" |> ...)` will create a Stack Overflow® via endless recursion (and without prior warning).
-- It doesn't create independent static code but a "parse tree" containing your "live" action code blocks (Swift-compiled closures) that must be interpreted by a `Parser` method to perform a parse.
+- It doesn't create independent static code but a "parse tree" containing your action code blocks (Swift-compiled closures) that must be interpreted by a `Parser` method to perform a parse.
 OTOH, those closures should have no problem accessing common resources from the grammar's definition environment.